cueltschey/sni5gect-compact/docs/get_started.md

 ## Installation
 Sni5Gect is modified from [srsRAN](https://github.com/srsran/srsRAN_4G) for message decoding and injection and it depends on [WDissector](https://github.com/asset-group/5ghoul-5g-nr-attacks) for dissecting the received messages.

 The simplest way to setup the framework is using docker.
-We have provide the Dockerfile to build the whole framework from scratch.
-Please simply using the following command to build the container from scratch.
+We have provided the Dockerfile to build the entire framework from scratch.
+You may simply use the following command to build the container from scratch.
 ```bash
 docker compose build
 ```